Israeli-Arab drag queen finds refuge in Tel Aviv

-TEL AVIV (Reuters) - Marching through a Tel Aviv bar in a tight purple bodice and skirt, pink lipstick glittering, eyelashes fluttering, Karam Dadu certainly turns heads.
-What those watching may not realize is that Dadu is a transvestite homosexual Israeli Arab.
+TEL AVIV, June 11 (Reuters) - Marching through a Tel Aviv bar in a tight purple bodice and skirt, pink lipstick glittering, eyelashes fluttering, Karam Dadu certainly turns heads.
+What those watching may not realise is that Dadu is a transvestite homosexual Israeli Arab.

-Banished by his family in northern Israel after coming out as gay seven years ago, Dadu now lives in Tel Aviv, a colorful and open city that on Friday will host its annual gay pride parade, with tens of thousands of revelers filling the streets.
+Banished by his family in northern Israel after coming out as gay seven years ago, Dadu now lives in Tel Aviv, a colourful and open city that on Friday will host its annual gay pride parade, with tens of thousands of revellers filling the streets.

 For Dadu, 23, the festival is a chance to perform his popular drag queen act under the stage name “Karma Sutra”, soaking up an atmosphere far removed from the hatred and ostracism he left behind when he fled his parents’ home.